Barak-NG / Barak 8

 Naval Barak-8 is an advanced, long-range missile defense and air defense system.
 Barak-8 meets and exceeds performance of other similar defense systems, while maintaining unique advantages.
 It has a flexible dual pulse motor system provides high maneuver capability at target interception range throughout Barak-8's wide envelope.
 Low weight and small size (about half of similar systems) provides small impact on carrying ship, along with low signatures (carry, launch & flight) for high ship survivability.
 Barak-8 has safe ship carry & launch with a small missile and proven vertical launcher concept.
 The robust multi-missile coexistence and multi-target capability (supported by seeker, DL & WCS) enables operation in highly saturated operational scenarios, with a high performance warhead with a robust kill mechanism.

+The layered SAM/CIWS network along with shipborne fighters from aircraft carriers will enable the IN to operate in high-threat areas outside land based air cover by establishing local air superiority.
+Bearing in mind that hostile submarines are likely to make an attack with sea-skimming anti-ship missiles, even Anti-Submarine Warfare (ASW) screening becomes analogous to air defence.
 The Indian Navy is already using the ordinary Barak missile, which was manufactured by Rafael and the IAI, but whose abilities to counter advanced threats are limited.
 The new missile is launched vertically and has an independent radar system.

 IAI and India's Defence Research and Development Organisation concluded a deal to jointly develop Barak-8 in New Delhi on 27 January 2006, after almost two years of negotiations.
 The joint development program is valued at about USD330 million, to be split equally between the two countries.
 Reports from Delhi suggested that Barak-8 and the EL/M-2248 radar will be fitted to the Indian Navy's new Project 15A destroyers.